XML Sitemap Is Icing On The Cake for Your SEO

 This means that the URL in question appears in more than one XML Sitemap.

-In spite of the fact that it is not a bad idea to include URLs in multiple sitemaps, it might obscure some of the insights you can gain from the Google Search Console ‘Sitemaps’ report.
+Although including URLs in multiple sitemaps is not necessarily a bad idea, it might obscure some of the insights you can gain from the Google Search Console ‘Sitemaps’ report.

 In addition, URLs in multiple sitemaps could indicate a mistake, and some URLs are actually missing from sitemaps as a result.